Magnolia Hotel (Seguin, Texas): History

 Jeremiah Calvert sold the property to Dr. William Read, a dentist who operated the hotel from 1850 to 1860, then Colonel Thomas Dickey Johnson and Katherine Calvert Johnston owned it until 1900.
 Together they encompassed the years when the Magnolia served as an overnight stop for stagecoaches making their runs from the coastal ports to San Antonio and points west.
 A young slave rang a bell to announce the stage's arrival, to summon guests at mealtime, and in emergencies.
 The stone the youngster stood on remains in place.
 The bell actually came from the Alamo, having been found in the San Antonio River in 1845 then brought to the hotel by John Twohig, and was used at the Magnolia until about 1900.
 A Seguin woman purchased the bell and donated it to the Daughters of the Republic of Texas, then the managers of the Alamo shrine.

 During the stagecoach years, from 1848 to about 1880, the Magnolia served as the stagecoach stop in Seguin.
 As such, the hotel served as a center of social life in the town, serving food, drink and hosting dances in the ballroom.
 Rival hotels, constructed of brick and boasting of "fire-proof" construction, opened in the last decade of the 19th century and the early years of the 20th century displaced the Magnolia as the premier lodging in town.

-In the 1930s, the property was bought by the Lannom couple, who lived downstairs and operated with small apartments upstairs for another 65 years or so.
+In the 1930s, the property was bought by Inez and Edgar Lannom, who lived downstairs and operated with small apartments upstairs and downstairs for another 75 years or so.
 The building fell into disrepair, leading Preservation Texas to list it among the state's "Most Endangered Historic Places" in March 2012.
 On March 1, 2013, Jim Ghedi and Erin O Wallace-Ghedi purchased the building and have privately funded the restoration bringing it back to its original state.
 It now has become a private museum and personal residence to the Ghedis.
 Though much of the building remains a work in progress, the bottom floor has been fully renovated.

-The building was visited by the Ghost Adventures TV show.
+The building was visited by the Ghost Adventures and Ghost Brothers TV shows as well as the YouTube channel Watcher.